cyber-solutions-centre/intro-to-programming/README.md

 ### String interpolation

-The `$` operator enables string interpolation, which is simply a way of incorporating values from variables of expressions into a `string`.
+The `$` operator enables string interpolation, which is simply a way of incorporating values from variables or expressions into a `string`.
 Take a look at this example:

 ```c#
 double a = 3;